DevSpen/d.js-BDScript-Documentation/beginner/command-handler.md

  name: "ping",
  code: `$pingms`
 })```

+You can also do "$updateCommands" to update your Commands without restarting your Host.

 Note: You need to upgrade the package my changing the version on "package.json" into latest one!
 Latest Version: `4.0.1`